 An analgesic or, after obtaining any surgical consent, an anxiolytic may be given to facilitate examination.
 Gentle and careful use of eyelid retractors or an eyelid speculum makes it possible to open the lids.
 If a commercial instrument is not available, the eyelids can be separated with makeshift retractors fashioned by opening a paperclip to an S shape, then bending the U-shaped ends to 180°.
 Globe laceration should be suspected with any of the following:

 If globe laceration is suspected, measures that can be taken before an ophthalmologist is available consist of applying a protective shield Treatment Corneal abrasions are self-limited, superficial epithelial defects.
 (See also Overview of Eye Trauma.)
-The most common conjunctival and corneal injuries are foreign bodies and abrasions.
-Improper... read more and combating possible infection with systemic antimicrobials as for intraocular foreign bodies Corneal abrasions are self-limited, superficial epithelial defects.
-(See also Overview of Eye Trauma.)
-The most common conjunctival and corneal injuries are foreign bodies and abrasions.
-Improper... read more .
+The most common corneal injuries are retained foreign bodies and abrasions.
+Improper use... read more and combating possible infection with systemic antimicrobials as for intraocular foreign bodies Intraocular foreign bodies .
 A CT scan should be done to look for a foreign body and other injuries, such as fractures.
 Topical antibiotics are avoided.
 Vomiting, which can increase intraocular pressure (IOP) and contribute to extravasation of ocular contents, is suppressed using antiemetics as needed.
 Because fungal contamination of open wounds is dangerous, corticosteroids are contraindicated until after wounds are closed surgically.
 Tetanus prophylaxis is indicated for open globe injuries.

 Very rarely, after laceration of the globe, the uninjured, contralateral eye becomes inflamed (sympathetic ophthalmia Sympathetic Ophthalmia Sympathetic ophthalmia is inflammation of the uveal tract after trauma or surgery to the other eye.
 Sympathetic ophthalmia is a rare granulomatous uveitis that occurs after penetrating trauma... read more ) and may lose vision to the point of blindness unless treated.
 The mechanism is an autoimmune reaction; corticosteroid drops can prevent the process and may be prescribed by an ophthalmologist.

-Hyphema may be followed by recurrent bleeding, glaucoma, and blood staining of the cornea, any of which may result in permanent vision loss.
+Hyphema may be followed by recurrent bleeding, intraocular pressure (IOP) abnormalities, and/or blood staining of the cornea, any of which may result in permanent vision loss.
 Symptoms are of associated injuries unless the hyphema is large enough to obstruct vision.
 Direct inspection typically reveals layering of blood or the presence of clot or both in the anterior chamber.
 Layering is seen as a meniscus-like blood level in the dependent (usually inferior) part of the anterior chamber.
-Microhyphema, a less severe form, may be detectable by direct inspection as haziness in the anterior chamber or by slit-lamp examination Slit-lamp examination The eye can be examined with routine equipment, including a standard ophthalmoscope; thorough examination requires special equipment and evaluation by an ophthalmologist.
-History includes location... read more as suspended red blood cells.
+Microhyphema, a less severe form, may be detectable by direct inspection as haziness in the anterior chamber by slit-lamp examination Slit-lamp examination The eye can be examined with routine equipment, including a standard ophthalmoscope; thorough examination requires special equipment and evaluation by an ophthalmologist.
+History includes location... read more with visualization of suspended red blood cells.

 An ophthalmologist should attend to the patient as soon as possible.
 The patient is placed on bed rest with the head elevated 30 to 45° and is given an eye shield to protect the eye from further trauma (see Corneal Abrasions and Foreign Bodies Corneal Abrasions and Foreign Bodies Corneal abrasions are self-limited, superficial epithelial defects.
 (See also Overview of Eye Trauma.)
-The most common conjunctival and corneal injuries are foreign bodies and abrasions.
-Improper... read more ).
-Patients who are at high risk of recurrent bleeding (eg, those with large hyphemas, bleeding diatheses, anticoagulant use, or sickle cell disease), who have intraocular pressure (IOP) that is difficult to control, or who are likely to be nonadherent to recommended treatment may be hospitalized.
+The most common corneal injuries are retained foreign bodies and abrasions.
+Improper use... read more ).
+Patients who are at high risk of recurrent bleeding (eg, those with large hyphemas, bleeding diatheses, anticoagulant use, or sickle cell disease), who have IOP that is difficult to control, or who are likely to be nonadherent to recommended treatment may be hospitalized.
+Testing for bleeding abnormalities should be considered if the cause of the hyphema is not known.
 Oral and topical nonsteroidal anti-inflammatory drugs (NSAIDs) are contraindicated because they may contribute to recurrent bleeding.

 IOP can rise acutely (within hours, usually in patients with sickle cell disease or trait) or months to years later.
 Thus, IOP is monitored daily for several days and then regularly over subsequent weeks and months and if symptoms develop (eg, eye ache, decreased vision, nausea—similar to symptoms of acute angle-closure glaucoma).
 If pressure rises, timolol 0.5% twice a day, brimonidine 0.2% or 0.15% twice a day, or both are given.
 Response to treatment is determined by pressure, often checked every 1 or 2 hours until controlled or until a significant rate of reduction is demonstrated; thereafter, it is usually checked once or twice daily.
 Mydriatic drops (eg, scopolamine 0.25% 3 times a day or atropine 1% 3 times a day for 5 days) and topical corticosteroids (eg, prednisolone acetate 1% 4 to 8 times a day for 2 to 3 weeks) are often given to reduce inflammation and scarring.